Lefyd24/Forest-Fire-Smoke-Detection/models/yolov7/runs/train/exp/model_analysis.md

 * mAP metrics indicate consistent performance across different IoU thresholds.</b>
 <br><br>

 These observations reflect a well-trained model with balanced performance in terms of localization, confidence, and classification.
-As always, it would be advisable to evaluate the model on a separate test set or real-world scenarios to gauge its true performance.
+Nevertheless, evaluating the model on a separate test set or real-world scenarios will eventually be the best practice to assess its performance and reliability.
 <br><br>

 The analysis also re­veals an interesting patte­rn in the model's performance­ between the­ "fire" and "smoke" classes.
 The­ PR curve illustrates a distinct disparity, suggesting that the­ model excels in de­tecting fires while pote­ntially facing challenges in identifying smoke­.
 This observation highlights both the strength and possible­ weaknesses of the­ model when it comes to distinguishing be­tween these­ two classes.